 Free Workshops for Students and Young People

-- Suicide Prevention for Adolescents: Four out of five students tell a peer they are thinking of suicide.
+- Suicide Prevention for Adolescents: *This workshop is only offered in person* Four out of five students tell a peer they are thinking of suicide.
 Students learn the warning signs, risk factors and ways to help a friend who is thinking of suicide.

 - Managing Emotions: Students learn the difference between positive and negative expression of emotions.
 They are given strategies to deal with their emotions in ways that avoid negative consequences.